 Dual Enrollment provides opportunities for high school students to enroll in post-secondary institutions to earn both high school and college credits simultaneously.
 Approved college on-line courses can also be taken that meet high school graduation requirements.
 Funding for Move on When Ready is proved through the local school system’s equivalent (FTE) program count as determined by the Georgia Department of Education.
-Student participation is based on semester to semester or quarter to quarter participation.
 Summer school is now allowed for MOWR participation.

 How to participate in Dual Enrollment: **Student must be enrolled at Northside before scheduling a meeting! **